CyberArkForTheCommunity/jobli-backend/README.md

 DELETE /api/seeker
 without body.
 After you get successful result, reload the client application and start over as a new seeker.

+### Jobs and Employers upload for tests purposes
+In order to upload a test data, update the test/resources/Jobli_jobs.json file with employers and jobs.
+The file is loaded into the system, by running the ```tests/integration/test_jobli_employers_it.py - test_create_jobli_employer_and_jobs_from_file``` integration test.
+<br />Few notes about the upload file process:
+* Only new employers will be created.
+If the upload process find in file an employer that already exists in the system (by the business name) that employer won't be loaded again
+* Following employer values are hard coded in the upload test: address, employer_email, employer_terms and business_website

+Before data upload the system components must be installed on AWS (```python deploy.py``` see above)

+Uncomment the @pytest.mark.skip annotation
+Triggering file upload: <br /> ```pytest tests/integration/test_jobli_employers_it.py::test_create_jobli_employer_and_jobs_from_file```

 ### Development Notes:
 Project additional dependencies can be added in Pipfile
 - Runtime dependencies under [packages] section